lamantin37/SQL_beginner.Day01/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

 Please write a SQL statement which returns a list of the person names which made an order for pizza in the corresponding pizzeria.
-The sample result (with named columns) is provided below and yes ... please make ordering by 3 columns in ascending mode.
+The sample result (with named columns) is provided below and yes ... please make ordering by 3 columns (`person_name`, `pizza_name`, `pizzeria_name`) in ascending mode.

 | person_name | pizza_name | pizzeria_name |
 | ------ | ------ | ------ |